lisavader/plasmidEC/README.md

 ```
 Upon first time usage, plasmidEC will automatically install its dependencies via conda and download the databases used by the tools.

+*Note: Since several databases will be downloaded and at least 3 different tools will are required, the installation of plasmidEC might take some time (~20 min), depending on your internet bandwith.*

 ## Usage

 ### Input